MeoMunDep/Skate-Passport/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd "skate-passport-main/skate-passport"; node meomundep`
+> To run the bot, use the following command: `cd "skate-passport"; node meomundep`

 🎇Enjoy!